DSniatecki/SellYourCar-Server/README.md

   4. Create database with this schema
   5. Load data into the database from the Data folder
-  6. If you are using PostgreSQL database in application.properties change active profile to "postgresql", if you are using MySQL change to "mysql", if you are using H2 change to "h2"
+  6. If you are using PostgreSQL database in application.properties change active profile to "postgres", if you are using MySQL change to "mysql", if you are using H2 change to "h2"
-  7. In file application-mysql.properties, or application-postgresql.properties, or
+  7. In file application-mysql.properties, or application-postgres.properties, or
       application-h2.properties ( depending on th selected database ) enter correct database url, username and password ( for H2, you do not have to do it ).
   8. Run Application